Charleston DUI / DUAC Arrest

 Zachary E. Fry (email@example.com)

-DUI attorney Zachary E. Fry began his legal career as a Judicial Law Clerk for the Honorable Eugene C. Griffith, Jr., resident Circuit Judge for the Eighth Judicial Circuit in Newberry.
-After completing his clerkship, Zac was hired and trained by the Sixteenth Circuit Solicitor’s Office as an Assistant Solicitor.
+Zac Fry began his legal career as a Judicial Law Clerk for the Honorable Eugene C. Griffith, Jr.,of the Eighth Judicial Circuit.
+After his clerkship, Zac was hired and trained by the Sixteenth Circuit Solicitor’s Office as an Assistant Solicitor.
 He was assigned to the Centralized DUI Unit in Rock Hill.
 While there, Zac prosecuted over 400 DUI cases as a solicitor.
 He has tried multiple cases all the way to jury verdict.
 Zac’s experience with the State has trained him on what it takes to convict.
-He now takes that experience to defend individuals charged with DUI, DUAC, or felony DUI.
+He now defends individuals charged with DUI, DUAC, or felony DUI.

 Our Commitment to You